Subscribe

 How do you know what the result will be?
 There is no crystal ball but what if you went for it?
 What’s the worst that can happen?
 Or maybe you should be asking yourself, what’s the best that can happen?

-Founder and co-author of The Winning Edge Programme, Richard Jackson MBE often uses the quote by Frank Reagan: ‘Life should be a series of daring escapades launched from a secure base’ Words that personally I live by and they still stand me in good stead…
+Founder and co-author of The Winning Edge course, Richard Jackson MBE often uses the quote by Frank Reagan: ‘Life should be a series of daring escapades launched from a secure base’ Words that personally I live by and they still stand me in good stead…

 Who you gonna believe?